 Over two years with Supply you’ll spend the following:

 And Wet Shaving Club?
-You’ll only spend $30 over two years with our Retro Safety Razor.
-Even our premium ‘Merica Razor will only cost you $100 over two years.
-Plus, free shipping on everything.
+You’ll only spend $80 over two years with our Winning Safety Razor Even our premium ‘Merica Razor will only cost you $110 over two years.
+Don’t forget, our razors are made of 100% stainless steel!
+The Supply Razors are chrome covered zinc alloy.
+And our razors are made in the usa!

 So there you have it.
 Although Supply offers a great shave and makes it simple to get started with their razor.
 However we do not believe it is as “green” as shaving with a double edge safety razor.
 Despite being cheaper than cartridge razors, they still couldn’t beat us on price.